-After waiting patiently for marijuana trichomes to reach their peak cannabinoid content, which indicates the crop has finished flowering, it’s finally time to harvest.
+After waiting patiently for cannabis trichomes to reach their peak cannabinoid content, which indicates the crop has finished flowering, it’s finally time to harvest.
 Just like many other areas of cannabis cultivation, there is more than one right way to harvest a marijuana crop.

-After cutting down a marijuana plant, a grower must decide whether to begin the trimming process immediately (while the plant is still wet) or to dry the plant before trimming.
+After cutting down a cannabis plant, a grower must decide whether to begin the trimming process immediately (while the plant is still wet) or to dry the plant before trimming.
 There are advantages and disadvantages to both methods.

 What works for one grower in his or her particular situation may not be the best option for another grower.
 Growers should approach this choice knowing that neither method is definitively right or wrong.